-The THC and CO rolling averages are calculated using the 60 most recent one-minute averages.
+The CO rolling average is calculated using the 60 most recent one-minute averages.
 The one-minute averages are calculated using a sample taken at least once every 15 seconds.
 This calculated one hour rolling average is evaluated against the automatic waste feed cutoff setpoints.